Now that you have a functional brace you may have some questions you would like answered.

 You should wear a gumshield instead of your functional appliance when you play contact sports.
 This will also be the case if you enjoy riding a bicycle, roller-skating or skateboarding.
 When not in your mouth the brace should be in a protective box.

-Ring up for an appointment as soon as is reasonably possible.
+Call for an appointment as soon as is reasonably possible.
 Do not wait for your next routine appointment as the breakage may slow your treatment, or may result in damage to your teeth.
 If you repeatedly break your brace treatment may be stopped.